PatrickHechler/simple-code/README.md

 * the first STRING is the path relative from a included source directory
 * the second optional STRING is the path of the binary used at runtime
     * if not set it will be the extracted from the first STRING
-        * if the first STRING ends with `.ssf`, `.sexp` the end will be discarded
+        * if the first STRING ends with `.sexp` the end will be discarded
         * otherwise it will be the first STRING
-* file type:
-    * the DEPENDENCY is treated as simple-source-code-file when it ends with `.ssf`
-        * if the dependency is a source file it is not allowed to be under a lockup directory
+        * specifing the same export file with different runtime paths may be a compilation error
-        * a source dependency needs to be currently compiled
-        * a source code dependency is not allowed to have a runtime path specified
-    * the DEPENDENCY is treated as simple-export-file when it ends with `.sexp`
-    * if the DEPENDENCY ends with `.*` the compiler will use the simple-source-code-file with a `.ssf` ending if it compiles currently the targeted source file
-        * note that if no `.ssf` could be fond the compiler can not compile it and thus the `.sexp` file is used
-    * if the DEPENDENCY ends with `.*` the compiler will use the simple-export-file with a `.sexp` ending if it currently does not compile the targeted source file
-    * otherwise the DEPENDENCY is treated as simple-export-file
 * to use a exprted symbol from a dependency use `dependency_name` `:` `import_name`
 * if instead of a dependency name `&lt;ME&gt;` is used:
     * no runtime path is allowed to be specified